shruti-singh/DL-NLP/README.md

 # DL-NLP
-Deep Learning architectures for NLP implementations in Tensorflow
+Implementation of deep learning architectures for NLP in Tensorflow